 Q21: On a scale of 1-4, one being very easy and four being very difficult how would you rate the difficulty of this task?

-Task 7 – Screen Readers Goal: Determine if users can easily find information on assistive technologies
+Task 7 – Screen Readers [If you are cutting tasks, this seems like one to cut, given we don't address it much.]
+Goal: Determine if users can easily find information on assistive technologies

 Scenario: You want to find information on what a screen reader is and how it works.
+[The WAI website does not explain how a screen reader works.]

 Task: Where would you go to find this information?
-(Path is Accessibility Fundamentals How People with Disabilities Use the Web: Overview Diverse Abilities and Barriers Tools and Techniques)
+(Path is Accessibility Fundamentals How People with Disabilities Use the Web Tools and Techniques)

 NOTE: Record participants success with finding the correct information from 0-2 (0 = FAIL, 1 = Easy success, 2 = Difficult success).

 Q22: What kind of information do you see here?
 Can you describe what a screen reader does?
 What are some common screen readers that people with visual disabilities use?
+[The WAI website does not provide this information, and we likely will not because of vendor neutrality.]

 Q23: How do you feel about the amount of information?